getodk/docs/odk1-src/form-operators-functions.rst

     nodeset

+      A collection of XML nodes.
-      A collection of response values.
+      In XLSForms, this is typically a collection of response values.

       Outside a :ref:`repeat group <repeats>`,
       :ref:`referring to a question by name <variables>` will return a nodeset containing all the responses to that question.

+      Nodesets can also be created by joining two or more nodes with pipes: :tc:`/data/age | /data/name`.

 .. function:: indexed-repeat(name, group, i [, sub_grp, sub_i [, sub_sub_grp, sub_sub_i ]])